theminor/node-red-contrib-tcc-honeywell/README.md

 * `StatusCool`  1 for hold, 0 for regular (set to 0 to cancel an existing hold)
 * `FanMode`  0 = auto; 1 = on

-For a node input, to change a setting, `msg.payload` is expected to be an object (or JSON) containing the settings to send in the request to the thermostat.
+In node-red, for a node input, to change a setting, `msg.payload` is expected to be an object (or JSON) containing the settings to send in the request to the thermostat.
 For example, to set the cool setpoint until a time: msg.payload could be `{ CoolNextPeriod: 12345, CoolSetpoint: 74, StatusCool: 1 }`.
 If `msg.payload` is instead the string `"status"` - or if it is any string or anything other than JSON or an object - the node will simply request the status from the thermostat and return the result.
 Results are output as an object, but can be converted to JSON.

 Some Useful References:
 * https://github.com/NorthernMan54/homebridge-tcc